bxparks/AceSegment/examples/AutoBenchmark/README.md

   previous digit, sending the 8 bits for the current digit's 8 LED segments in a loop, then turning on the current digit.
 The `digitalWrite()` function is called 10 times.
-* For the `SingleHc595Module` type, the 8 LED segment bits are sent using software SPI or hardware SPI.
+* For the `HybridModule` type, the 8 LED segment bits are sent using software SPI or hardware SPI.
 (Software SPI uses the `shiftOut()` method, which is implemented using a loop of `digitalWrite()`.
-* For the `DualHc595Module` type, the LED digit pins and the LED segment pins are using conceptually a single SPI transaction.
+* For the `Hc595Module` type, the LED digit pins and the LED segment pins are using conceptually a single SPI transaction.
 For software SPI, this is implemented using 2 `shiftOut()` operations.
 For hardware SPI, this uses a single `SPI::transfer16()` command.